 that deforming the nitinol in its austenite phase will

 cause it to operate backwards from if you had done

-method is to constrain or clamp the nitinol into the
+The third method to achieve TWSME is to constrain or clamp the nitinol into the

 shape that you want the second shape to be and then